An Information Theory Treatment of Animal Movement Tracks: Discussion

 At the BAM level, the motivational state of animal, though influenced by the internal and external variables mentioned above, will also be conditioned by diel-cycle time parameters (e.g., when to sleep, rest, search for food, feed, and so on).
 In addition, when an animal commutes on the landscape its direction and speed of heading are likely to be influenced by navigational beacons that relate to an individual's knowledge of its landscape \cite{fagan2013spatial,polansky2015elucidating,abrahms2019memory}.
 Such complexities can only be considered once suitable data exist that link an individuals behavior to such beacons, but the next step remains to see how useful the concepts presented here are when applied to real data.
 These data, of course, must be of sufficient resolution to render the identification of StaMEs a useful enterprise \cite{getz2022simulation,getz2023animal}, rather than the enterprise of directly identifying BAMs using BCPA methods on data that has a resolution of minutes \cite{Teimouri2018clustering} rather than the needed range of seconds or tens of seconds.

-The informational approach presented here to segmenting movement tracks of animals, as a way of identifying various factors that influence the structure of animals movement path, provides a rigorous basis for comparing movement tracks of individuals as a function internal, external and idiosyncratic factors that ultimately determine the movement behavior and trajectory of individuals.
+The informational approach presented here to segmenting movement tracks of animals, as a way of identifying various factors that influence the structure of animals movement path, provides a rigorous basis for comparing movement tracks of individuals as a function of internal, external and idiosyncratic factors that ultimately determine the movement behavior and trajectory of individuals.
 The theory and methods articulated provide for the first time a way to rigorously address such questions as ``Does the information content of an individual increase as it learns to navigate its landscape?'' or ``Is the information content of an individual reduced when it is infected with parasites?''

-At the cusp of the ``big data'' information age in movement ecology \cite{nathan2022big}, it is only fitting that we have a way of coding movement tracks and assessing and comparing the efficacy of these codes across methods and among movement tracks.
-This paper provides us with a way forward to achieve this.
+At the cusp of the ``big data'' information age in movement ecology \cite{nathan2022big}, it is only fitting that we have a way of coding movement tracks and assessing and comparing the efficacy of these codes across different parameter sets and clustering algorithms.
+Further, as other kinds of data derived from various types of inertial sensors (e.g., gyroscopes, magnetometers, accelerometers) are collected, such data can be used to supplement location data in characterizing segments of fixed size (either time-wise or step-wise).

+Auxiliary data may also become an increasingly important augmentation of relocation time series collected at relatively high frequencies in the context of compensating for observation errors associated with GPS location data.
+These location data currently have a CEP (circular error probable) of a few meters, depending on the particular hardware used to collect the data \cite{Teimouri2018clustering}.
+Averaging across $\mu$ steps however, will considerably reduce this error \cite{signer2019animal}.
+The addition of other data types, such as accelerometer data, are likely to increase the statistical robustness of identifying the StaMEs that underpin different types of movement, particular relatively low accelerative (e.g. gliding or striding) versus relatively high accelerative (e.g., jumping or swooping) modes of movement.

+The method presented in this paper hold no matter what type of movement data are used to define a movement track, provided suitable AI clustering methods can be applied to the identification of a robust set of StaMEs.
+Thus, performance-measure-supported method provides a way forward to implementing a fine-scale structural analyses of animal movement tracks in the decades to come.